Beloin/ESP32_Oled_example/docs/i2c-SSD1306communication.md

     - SDA: HIGH -> LOW
     - SCL: HIGH
 1. Slave Address: `0b011110X⁰0` with R/W# bit == 0 to write mode
 1. Acknowledgement signal will be generated after receiving one byte of data.
 On the ninth UP clock pulse after 8 bits.
-Read it or ignore?
+1. Next will be sent a control byte or data byte which consists of `Co-D/C#-0-0-0-0-0-0`
     - If Co is 0, the next informatiion will be data bytes only.
     - The D/C# bit determines the next data byte is acted as a comamand or data.
 0: The next byte is a command.
 1: The next byte is a data byte which will be stored into GDDRAM column.
-1. Next will be sent a control byte or data byte which consists of `Co-D/C#-0-0-0-0-0-0`
-1. Again we will have an acknowledge bit by each byte sent.
+1. Again we will have an acknowledge bit after receiving each control byte or data byte.
 1. The write mode will be finished when there's a stop condition.
     - SDA: LOW -> HIGH
     - SCL: HIGH.